rackerlabs/technical-blog/_posts/2020-05-12-similarities-and-differences-between-salesforce-marketing-cloud-and-pardot.md

 ![]({% asset_path 2020-05-12-similarities-and-differences-between-salesforce-marketing-cloud-and-pardot/photo1.png %})

-While both Salesforce Marketing Cloud and Pardot are marketing automation solutions, Pardot is a tool, while Salesforce Marketing Cloud is a toolkit.
+While both Salesforce Marketing Cloud and Pardot are marketing automation solutions, Pardot is a tool, and Salesforce Marketing Cloud is a toolkit.
 The latter offers clients more options when it comes to business-to-business (B2B) and business-to-customer (B2C) marketing.
 However, this doesn’t necessarily make it your best choice.
 This choice depends on what you are trying to achieve with your marketing efforts.